minimaxir/aitextgen/README.md

 			   merges_file="aitextgen-merges.txt",
 			   config=config)

+# You can build datasets for training by creating TokenDatasets,
+# which automatically processes the dataset with the appropriate size.
+data = TokenDataset(file_name,
+					vocab_file="aitextgen-vocab.json",
+					merges_file="aitextgen-merges.txt",
+					block_size=64)

 # Train the model!
-It will save pytorch_model.bin periodically and after completion
+It will save pytorch_model.bin periodically and after completion.
 # On a 2016 MacBook Pro, this took ~30 minutes to run.
 ai.train(data, batch_size=16, num_steps=5000)